Frequently Asked Questions

 Should I add topsoil before I lay sod?

-type (clay or sand).
-A heavy clay soil may compact and not allow turf roots to penetrate,
+soil type (clay or sand).
+A heavy clay soil may compact and not allow turf roots to

-may hold water on the surface, and may not allow air into the soil.
-A sandy and/or rocky soil
+penetrate, may hold water on the surface, and may not allow air into the soil.
+A sandy

 Is fertilizer necessary before installation?

-should be lightly raked in after spreading.
-Be sure to follow directions as too much fertilizer
+fertilizer should be lightly raked in after spreading.
+Be sure to follow directions as too

 Should weeds be removed from the soil before installation?